 It is also possible to come in for therapy not fully knowing what it is you’d like to change, or where it is you’re looking to end up.
-You may just know that you’re feeling anxious, uncomfortable, unfulfilled, or otherwise.
 This is okay and actually very common.
-These answers aren’t needed in order to start therapy, and often end up taking shape organically as the process moves forward.
+You may know that something needs to change, though not be sure of what or how.
+The answers often take shape organically as the process unfolds.

-As an integrative therapist, I also utilize a range of techniques along with relational psychotherapy, as appropriate.
-These can include affect regulation, grounding, focusing, mindfulness, cognitive-behavioral therapy (CBT), and others.
+As an integrative therapist, I generally start with a relational psychotherapy foundation in our work.
+As we progress, I also utilize a range of techniques, as appropriate.
+These can include contemporary psychoanalysis, affect regulation, grounding, relaxation techniques, focusing, mindfulness, cognitive-behavioral (CBT) techniques, and others.

-The approaches we will use in our work are based on what makes most sense for you and are always decided together.
+The approaches we will use in our work are always based on what makes the most sense for you and are decided together.

 Nathan Feiles is an integrative psychotherapist and contemporary relational analyst in full time private practice in New York City.
 He works with individuals, couples, and groups locally, as well as with individuals nationally and internationally via online coaching.

-All forms of Anxiety, patterns of Relationship struggles, specialized Fear of Flying method, Commitment issues, Infidelity (being cheated on, or cheating), Creative Blocks (for actors/actresses, visual and other artists), Depression, coping with life with Migraines.
+All forms of Anxiety, patterns of Relationship struggles, Depression and chronic sadness/low energy, specialized Fear of Flying method, Commitment difficulties, Infidelity (being cheated on, or cheating), Creative Blocks (for performing and creative artists), and coping with life with Migraines.
 See all other services offered here.

 Nathan Feiles earned his M.A. in Social Work (MSW) from New York University (NYU), and is licensed in clinical social work (LCSW) in both New York State and California, with the ‘R’ privilege in New York (the ‘R’ privilege allows people in NY state to utilize their out-of-network insurance benefits to work with Nathan).

-Nathan has completed a 4-year postgraduate training in comprehensive psychotherapy and contemporary relational analysis at the National Institute for the Psychotherapies (NIP) in New York City where he remains affiliated today.
+Nathan has completed a 4-year postgraduate training in comprehensive psychotherapy and contemporary analysis at the National Institute for the Psychotherapies (NIP) in New York City, where he remains affiliated today.

 Articles & Interviews

-Nathan has been a regularly featured writer on various areas of mental health and relationships on PsychCentral.com and TheMighty.com, and has also been a guest writer for Migraine.com for his work helping people emotionally cope with migraines.
-His articles have also been featured on many mental health websites around the web.
+Nathan has been a regularly featured writer on various areas of mental health and relationships on PsychCentral.com and TheMighty.com, and has also been a guest writer for Migraine.com.
+His articles have also been featured on many mental health websites.
 His interview credits include (though are not limited to) the Huffington Post, BravoTV.com, the Fear of Flying School, and he has appeared on several radio shows and podcasts in the U.S. and U.K. for his various areas of specialty.

 Contact Nathan with questions or to schedule an appointment.